SciML/ModelingToolkit.jl/docs/src/tutorials/spring_mass.md

 end
 ```

 Note that this is an incompletely specified `ODESystem`.
-It cannot be simulated on its own since the equations for `pos[1:2](t)` are unknown.
+It cannot be simulated on its own since the equations for the velocity `v[1:2](t)` are unknown.
 Notice the addition of a `name` keyword.
 This allows us to generate different masses with different names.
 A `Mass` can now be constructed as:

 ```julia
 Mass(name = :mass1)